-It's Friday, Donald Trump is president, and the internet is freaking out over the color of a shoe.
+It's Friday, Donald Trump is president, and the internet is freaking out over the colour of a shoe.

 After 2015's dress debate—where some saw a crappy photo of a dress as white and gold, and others saw it as black and blue—scientists and experts decided to weigh in to help the public out.
-According to University of Washington color vision researcher Dr. Jay Neitz, PhD, the whole thing was chalked up to a concept called "color constancy."
-The pink and white shoe, like the dress, was photographed under awful lighting, and colored lighting can affect the hue of the object you're looking at.
+According to University of Washington colour vision researcher Dr. Jay Neitz, PhD, the whole thing was chalked up to a concept called "colour constancy."
+The pink and white shoe, like the dress, was photographed under awful lighting, and coloured lighting can affect the hue of the object you're looking at.

 If anything, the shoe and the dress just confirm the anxious idea that everyone's reality might just be a little bit different.
 Maybe, instead of screaming on the internet, we should all just start wearing these actual colour-changing shoes instead and give our strained retinas a rest.